jozefvaclavik/docker_workshop/day_1/part_3/README.md

 Add `EXPOSE 4567/tcp` at the end of `Dockerfile` and build the image again.
 I'm not gonna tell you how.
 By now, you should know how.
 Am I right?

-Then run it and check its status with `docker ps -a`.
+Then run it and check its status with `docker container ls -a`.

 ```sh
 CONTAINER ID   IMAGE             COMMAND                  CREATED         STATUS         PORTS         NAMES